TEACHING

 — Paulo Freire

 I'm currently a lecturer at Boston University, where I've been teaching since 2015.
-I teach a wide range of subjects in both historical and contemporary philosophy, including a number of interdisciplinary humanities courses bridging ethical theory, public health policy, and social and political thought, including Philosophy of Gender and Sexuality, Environmental Philosophy, and Biomedical Ethics, among others.
+I teach a wide range of subjects in ethical and social philosophy, including a number of interdisciplinary humanities courses bridging moral psychology, health science, and social and political issues.

 If you're thinking about taking a course with me, you should know that my approach to teaching is motivated by the idea that learning is, at its best, a social enterprise.
 To that end, class time will emphasize collaborative dialogue, not passive information transmission.